jrobalino/god-mode/README.md

 ## Tip for Udacity Reviewer

 The landmine level can be time consuming to complete, but if you're in a rush, no worries: I built a cheat into the system.
-Simply align a dog in front of known mine location, teleport to the end of the level, and then drive the dog forward.
+Simply align a dog in front of a known mine location, teleport to the end of the level, and then drive the dog forward.
 A mine will blow up in the distance and the next dog will spawn near you at the end of the level.

 ## Ideas for Improvement